Degree type(s): Bachelor's

 Learn in State-of-the-Art Facilities

-Construction on our new School of Engineering building will be complete in Summer 2020.
+Construction on our new School of Engineering building was completed in September 2020.
 This facility features a machine shop, student design center, design fundamentals labs, and multiple lab spaces dedicated to each major.

 Study Real-Life Application